Waxomancy A-Z Wax Meanings

 Ladder-Like Ridges

 Step formation along glass.
-Gradual, staged descent of density.
+Gradual, staged transmutation.

 M